Harry Edwards (healer): Spiritual healing

 Edwards became a spiritual healer when he attended a meeting at a spiritualist church in 1935 and was told by the mediums present that he had healing powers.
 His early attempts at spiritual healing were met with success, and gradually his reputation as a healer spread and his services became more in demand.
 During the Second World War Edwards served in the Home Guard and continued to run his printing business alongside his now growing practice as a healer.
 Gradually, as his fame spread, his healing took over from his printing business, which was later to be run by a brother.
 He moved to Stoneleigh in Surrey just after the war, where he used the front room of his house as a healing sanctuary.

 Eventually, because of the increasing number of patients visiting him Edwards outgrew this home, so in 1946 he moved his family and his healing practice to Burrows Lea, a large house with several acres of gardens and woodland in Shere, where he founded the 'Harry Edwards Healing Sanctuary'.
 As his fame as a healer spread he was receiving 10,000 letters a week asking for help and distance healing.

 In 1948 Edwards held a healing demonstration in Manchester which was attended by 6,000 people.
 In September 1951 during the Festival of Britain he appeared at the Royal Festival Hall in London, where he demonstrated spiritual healing to a packed hall.
 In 1954 he became the first President of the National Federation of Spiritual Healers (NFSH).
 Edwards visited the island of Cyprus for his initiation into Daskalos' inner circle "The Researchers of Truth".
 The ceremony took place on 1 April 1954.

 An 'Archbishops' Commission on Divine Healing' was set up in 1953 to investigate spiritual healing, and Edwards addressed the Commission in 1954, providing it with documentary evidence of a number of cases of successful healing for it to examine.
 At the same time he held a public demonstration in front of 6,000 people at the Royal Albert Hall to launch the '10 o'clock Healing Minute'.
 The commission's report, published in 1958, stated that neither the Church or the medical profession accepted the claims of spirit healers that they were responsible for successful healings.
 Despite the fact that Harry Edwards had appeared before the Commission he was never sent a copy of the final report.

-Edwards claimed that several deceased scientists worked through him, including Lord Lister and Louis Pasteur.
+Edwards claimed that several deceased scientists worked through him, including Joseph Lister and Louis Pasteur.
 The founder of the Aetherius Society, George King was complimentary of his healing powers.

 Harry Edwards died in December 1976 aged 83.
-A website still takes money in 2021.